platformsh/platformsh-docs/src/gettingstarted/template/check-status.md

    * **Overview**

-      In this box the `Master` environment, which is a live environment build from the `master` branch of our application code, will have a status of `Building`.
+      In this box the `Master` environment, which is a live environment built from the `master` branch of our application code, will have a status of `Building`.

       Once that status has updated to `Active`, the build is complete and the application has deployed.